Bard

 I started producing my own music, first on Garage Band and then on LogicPro in 2016 and taught myself guitar in 2018 and 2019.

 During the quarantine of 2020, I realized I could wait no longer and produced and released my first album, The Ill-Tempered Clavier, a piano-voice-driven jazz album, and several singles including one I had written for voice and harp’s retelling part of the Iliad, called “Song of Achilles: My Name Shall Live Forever”.
 I also started sharing live videos on Instagram and YouTube.
+You can watch some of them here.

 That set me on a road I still walk today, crafting and sharing music regularly.

-I called my production company Kairos Records because kairos is sacred, nonlinear time.
+I called my production company Kairos Records because “kairos” is sacred, nonlinear time.
 Time governs everything — our lives and certainly music.
 But music transcends time.
 Music is kairos.

-As of the latter quarter of 2025, I have released 12 albums of original work.
 These comprise a Bardic Tetralogy: Bard, Old Wives’ Tales (Bard II), Hearth Song (The Cauldron of Inspiration, Part I), and Awen (The Cauldron of Inspiration, Part II).

-They also include Time’s Cartographer, Peregrine, The Lost Album: By Land and sea, in Flight With me / Thee, Hinterlands, Sylvan Soul (An Instrumental Album of Nature and Seasonality), Illuminations, and, as of October 24th, The Deep and Dazzling Darkness.
-Threading some of my strongest songs together, I shared two compilation albums: Tapestry, volumes I and II.
+They also include Time’s Cartographer, Peregrine, The Lost Album: By Land and sea, in Flight With me / Thee, Hinterlands, Sylvan Soul (An Instrumental Album of Nature and Seasonality), Illuminations, The Deep and Dazzling Darkness, and, as of 6/26/26, Being, Becoming and Being, Becoming + Synths.

 I have also made 20 extended plays, several with songs not on the albums, and some with traditional folk songs and covers and more than 70 singles, again some discrete and not repeated on either the albums of EPs.